Why XXXTentacion's Posthumous AMA Was So Controversial

 Despite these controversies, XXXTentacion's star only rose.
 In March of 2018, the one-time Soundcloud rapper had the best-selling album in the country.

-After criticising XXXTentacion at the BET Hip-Hop Awards, Mensa said in an Instagram video:
+After criticizing XXXTentacion at the BET Hip-Hop Awards, Mensa said in an Instagram video:

 "I vehemently reject the trend in hip-hop of championing abusers, and I will not hold my tongue about it."